 Read what the press is saying about the business and its investors and ask leadership hoe they’re measuring their success.
 If things are going downhill, you don’t want to be attached or hurt

 You should have noticed an overarching theme.
 Joining a startup will require you to adjust your conception of the workday.
+While in today’s day and age entrepreneurship is booming, it is not everyone’s cup of tea.
 You’ll put a lot of hard work and long days.
 Your responsibilities will be fluid.
 And the company you devote most of your life to could blossom overnight or crash and burn.

-But if you accept your job for what it is and what it isn’t, working for a startup can be a great way to kick-start your career.
+But if you accept your job for what it is and what it isn’t, you can get a lot of benefits out of working for a startup and it can be a great way to kick-start your career.